 “Great.
 First time I’ve ever taken three whole weeks off,” Watson responds.
 “Man, I really needed it.”

 Watson sorts through the piles, separating the urgent from the merely important.
 He scans several reports, shaking his head.
-Several of his clients have been arrested during his absence.
+Some of his clients have been arrested during his absence.

 He shuffles through the mound of telephone messages, making several calls.
-He has a casual, relaxed tone talking to men on his caseload.
+Talking to men on his caseload, he has a casual, relaxed tone.

 He has an incoming call.
 The man has had his car repaired but it still doesn’t run.
 He’s not getting any satisfaction from the garage where he took it.
 They’ve promised to pick up the car and get it fixed right, but they never show up.
 He wants agent Watson to straighten out the situation.